May 6, 2015|

 Get Pareo Canga Beach Towel

 You are sure to find a Brazilian Beach Pareo canga at any local shop in Rio.
 These are perfect for any beach day and come in various colors and patterns.
 The Brazilian flag is usually the most popular.
 Grab your canga and head to the beach to watch the sunset.
 This is the best way to end a day at the beach.

-Bucket List for Rio de Janeiro: Sugarloaf Park
+Obviously on Bucket List for Rio: The Sugarloaf

 On another marvelous day, go to Sugarloaf park and take a walk to see common marmosets and various birds.
 Reach the peak of the mountain by cable car to have a 360° view of the city.
 From here, you can see the majestic Corcovado and Cristo Redentor.
 If you don’t take the cable car to the top you can hike up Sugarloaf Mountain to the peak.

-Bucket List for Rio de Janeiro: Escadaria do Selarón Stairs
+New on the Bucket List for: Escadaria do Selarón Stairs

 Climb the 250 steps to the top of Escadaria do Selarón with a Caipirinha in one hand and your camera in the other.
 These are Rio’s mosaic stairs, which are a great background for some souvenir photos.
 Try to find tiles from your country on the mosaic style stairway, I bet you will find at least one!